telerik/blazor-docs/getting-started/what-you-need.md

 @[template](/_contentTemplates/common/js-interop-file.md#app-paths)

-* Our stylesheet.
-You can read more about it in the [Themes]({%slug general-information/themes%}) article.
+* The Telerik stylesheet - For more information, refer to the [Themes]({%slug general-information/themes%}) article.
 Here is a short example:

 @[template](/_contentTemplates/common/js-interop-file.md#theme-static-asset-snippet)

-* Our JS Interop file.
-It provides features that cannot be implemented with native Blazor.
+* The Telerik JS Interop file - Provides features that cannot be implemented with native Blazor.

 @[template](/_contentTemplates/common/js-interop-file.md#js-interop-file-snippet)

 ### Static Assets

-You can add the JS Interop file as a [static asset](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#consume-content-from-a-referenced-rcl) from our package.
-Static assets (the `_content` folder) are automatically included in the solution from the NuGet package during build, so all that's needed is then to reference the asset as shown below.
-The `_content` folder is expanded by the framework into the local nuget cache, and the project copies it from there.
+You can add the Telerik JS Interop file as a [static asset](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#consume-content-from-a-referenced-rcl).
+Static assets (the `_content` folder) are automatically included in the solution from the NuGet package during build, so all you need is to reference the asset as shown in the snippet below.
+The `_content` folder is expanded by the framework into the local NuGet cache, and the project copies it from there.

-To enable the use of static assets in your project, make sure you have the following line to your **Server** project `Startup.cs` file:
+To enable the use of static assets in your project, make sure you add the following line to the `Startup.cs` file in your **Server** project:

 @[template](/_contentTemplates/common/js-interop-file.md#enable-static-assets-snippet)